Foundations of Maternal-Newborn and Women's Health Nursing - Elsevier eBook on VitalSource (Retail Access Card), 8th Edition

 Elsevier eBook on VitalSource - Access Card

-Make sure you fully understand how to care for women and newborns!
-Foundations of Maternal-Newborn and Women's Health Nursing, 8th Edition integrates essential maternity information into the overall continuum of nursing care to show you how to provide safe care in the clinical setting.
-With easy-to-understand language, this updated text uses evidence-based guidelines and step-by-step instructions for assessments and interventions to help you quickly master key skills and techniques.
+Make sure your students fully understand how to care for women and newborns!
+Foundations of Maternal-Newborn and Women's Health Nursing, 8th Edition integrates essential maternity information into the overall continuum of nursing care to show how to provide safe care in the clinical setting.
+With easy-to-understand language, this updated text uses evidence-based guidelines and step-by-step instructions for assessments and interventions to help students quickly master key skills and techniques.
 Also emphasized is the importance of understanding family, communication, culture, patient teaching, and clinical decision making.
-Questions for the Next Generation NCLEX© in the text help you prepare for the exam.
+Questions for the Next Generation NCLEX© in the text help students prepare for the exam.

 - Contributing content from known experts in the field of maternal and women’s health.

 - Unfolding case studies help you apply what you’ve learned to practice.

 - Safety checks integrated into the content help you develop competencies related to safe nursing practice.

 - Chapter summaries appear at the end of each chapter and help you review core content in each chapter while on the go.